Israel resists US pressure to pause the war to allow more aid to Gaza, wants hostages back first

-TEL AVIV, Israel (AP) — Israeli President Benjamin Netanyahu on Friday pushed back against growing U.S. pressure for a “humanitarian pause” in the war to protect civilians and allow more aid into Gaza, insisting there would be no temporary cease-fire until some 240 hostages were released.
+TEL AVIV, Israel (AP) — Israeli President Benjamin Netanyahu on Friday pushed back against growing U.S. pressure for a “humanitarian pause” in the nearly month-old war to protect civilians and allow more aid into Gaza, insisting there would be no temporary cease-fire until the roughly 240 hostages held be Hamas were released.

-U.S. Secretary of State Antony Blinken made his third trip to Israel since the war began, reiterating American support for Israel's battles against Hamas, while echoing President Joe Biden's earlier call for a brief halt in the fighting to address a worsening humanitarian crisis.
+U.S. Secretary of State Antony Blinken made his third trip to Israel since the war began, reiterating American support for Israel's campaign to crush Hamas after its brutal Oct.
+7 attack in southern Israel.
+He also echoed President Joe Biden's calls for a brief halt in the fighting to address a worsening humanitarian crisis.

-Alarm has grown over spiraling Palestinian deaths and growing misery for civilians after weeks of Israeli bombardment and a widening ground assault that risks even greater casualties.
-Overwhelmed hospitals say they are nearing collapse, with medicines and fuel running low under the Israeli siege.
-About 1.5 million people in Gaza, or 70% of the population, had fled their homes, the U.N. said Friday.
+Alarm has grown over spiraling Palestinian deaths and deepening misery for civilians from weeks of Israeli bombardment and a widening ground assault that risks even greater casualties.
+Overwhelmed hospitals say they are nearing collapse, with medicine and fuel running low under the Israeli siege.
+About 1.5 million people in Gaza, or 70% of the population, have fled their homes, the U.N. said Friday.

-Amid fears the conflict would widen across the region, the leader of Lebanon’s Iranian-backed Hezbollah militant group promised more attacks on northern Israel on Friday, though he did not signal his group would fully join the war.
+In Gaza, Israeli troops tightened their encirclement of the largest city amid continued battles with Hamas militants.

-In Gaza, Israeli troops tightened their encirclement of the largest city, the focus of their campaign to crush the enclave's ruling Hamas militants.
+Strikes hit by the entrances of three hospitals in northern Gaza just as staff were trying to evacuate wounded to the south, hospital directors said.
+Footage showed the aftermath outside Gaza's largest hospital, Shifa, where more than a dozen bloodied bodies of men, women and young children were strewn next to damaged cars and ambulances.
+One bleeding boy screamed as he huddled on top of a woman sprawled on the pavement.

-Hamas accused the Israeli army of deliberating striking by the entrances of three hospitals in northern Gaza.
-One of the strikes, Gaza’ largest hospital, Shifa, killed at least 10 people, its director, Mohammed Abu Salimia, told Al-Jazeera TV.
-Footage showed bloodied bodies in the streets among damaged cars and ambulances.
+At least 10 people were killed outside Shifa Hospital, its director, Mohammed Abu Salimia, told Al Jazeera TV.
+At least 50 others were killed or wounded in a strike outside the Indonesian Hospital, its director said.

 FEARS OVER NEW FRONTS